-Move over keto diet and digital detoxes, 2020 is about to get a whole lot bigger when it comes to health and wellness.
+Move over keto diet and digital detoxes, the future is about to get a whole lot bigger when it comes to health and wellness.
 The benefits of keeping physically and mentally well are becoming a whole lot more mainstream, especially with an increase of influencers and public figures promoting the importance of self-care.

 Plant based diets

 While there’s already been a rise in veganism and conscious meat eating over the past few years for ethical and sustainable reasons, Netflix’s The Game Changers documentary, has seen many health and fitness orientated people switch to plant-based diets.
 Having previously believed that the best way to build and maintain muscle was through consuming meat proteins, many gym enthusiasts are now testing out the benefits of going plant-based.